-Variance analysis in Embat allows you to compare what you had forecasted with what actually occurred in your bank accounts.
-This functionality helps you easily review whether expected inflows and outflows took place, if there were any unexpected movements, or if any forecasts did not materialize.
-All from a single view and with complete traceability.
+Variance analysis in Embat allows you to compare your initial forecasts with what actually happened in your bank accounts.
+This feature helps you easily review whether expected collections and payments were completed, if there were unexpected transactions, or if any forecasts did not materialize — all from a single view with full traceability.

 What is a variance?

 A variance represents a difference between what was projected and what actually occurred.
-In Embat, this analysis is always done within the context of a specific projection, allowing you to clearly understand which forecasts have been fulfilled and which have not.
+In Embat, this analysis always takes place within a specific projection, allowing you to precisely understand which forecasts were fulfilled and which were not.

 The net variance is calculated as follows:

-Net variance = Unexpected transactions − Forecasts not fulfilled
+Net variance = Unexpected transactions − Unfulfilled forecasts

-This value is shown for each period in the projection (e.g., day, week, or month), allowing you to quickly identify which periods require review.
+This value is displayed in each period of the projection (e.g., day, week, or month), allowing you to quickly identify which periods require attention.

-You can access variance analysis from two places within the cash flow module:
+You can access the variance analysis from two places within the cash flow module:

-- From the alert banner, which appears only if there are past periods with variances pending review.
+- From the alert banner, which will only appear if there are periods with variances pending review.

 Once inside, you'll see the information grouped into three main sections:

-- View the details of each matched pair (date, concept, amount, etc.).
+- View the details of each match (date, description, amount, etc.).

-Forecasts with a past due date but no matching transaction.
-In this section, you can:
+Forecasts whose due date has passed but are not linked to any transaction.
+In this view, you can:

-- Review and move forecasts to a future period if the payment/collection is still expected.
+- Review and move forecasts to another period if the payment/collection is expected at a later date.

 - Hide forecasts that are no longer relevant.